intuition-dev/intuDesignWork/lazyL.md

 Also, maybe some block should be blurred or maybe a block .delayShowing till load is done for a nicer UX.
 Using .delayShowing for entire page is not what you want to do to a user of your app.
 You want to 'animate' in the page blocks.
 Use .blue and .delayShowing sparingly in limited ways.

 DOM ready event is used for DOM manipulation, not UI related to loading.
+You want to show things before the DOM, while it renders.
+Just make it nice.

 ## Advanced lazy/eager